Animal rescue group says it bought 1,500 beagles from Wisconsin facility targeted by protesters

 "Animal rescue group says it bought 1,500 beagles from Wisconsin facility targeted by protesters"

-✕ Framing By Emphasis: The lead emphasizes the rescue narrative over the prior violent protest, potentially shaping reader perception toward a positive resolution, though it remains factual.
+✕ Framing By Emphasis: The lead emphasizes the rescue narrative and the violent protest, potentially priming readers to sympathize with the rescue effort while framing activists as disruptive.

 Language & Tone 78/100